sayakpaul/deploy-hf-tf-vision-models/hf_vision_model_tfserving_gke/README.md

 # Deploy 🤗 `transformers` ViT model with TFServing on GKE

-There are five shell scripts to deploy 🤗 `transformers` ViT model with TFServing on GKE.
-Some of them may be skipped depending on your local dev environment, but run all of them sequentially if you have a zero-base dev environment.
+There are five shell scripts to deploy 🤗 `transformers` ViT model with TF Serving on GKE.
+Some of them may be skipped depending on your local dev environment, but if you're starting from scratch, then run all the scripts sequentially.

 1. `bash ./install_gcloud.sh`: Installs `gcloud` CLI tool, `docker-credential-gcr` and `gke-gcloud-auth-plugin` components from `gcloud` CLI.
     - Skip if you already have `gcloud`.